 , as a delimiter to separate fields and enclosing each field in double quotes

 " (text delimiter).
 Not all spreadsheet applications assume those options automatically for the CSV file.
 When opening or importing the driving log into a spreadsheet application, you may need to set those options explicitly; otherwise the file may not be interpreted correctly.

 The driving log exported from Furkot contains an entry for every route segment between stops with the following fields:

 Total Driving Time,

-Notes.
-The total driving time and total distance contain cumulative time and distance from the beginning of the trip.
+Total Distance denote cumulative time and distance from the beginning of the trip.